kuriharaan/InputSystemWiki/Differences-to-the-Old-New-Input-System.md

 ## Devices

 * Device profiles are replaced by templates which can both describe as well as alter control setups
-* Devices/control setups can be described using JSON
+* Devices/control setups (templates) can be described using JSON
+* They can also be created automatically by reflecting on state structures and control classes
 * Metadata for discovered devices is still delivered through InputDeviceDescription (renamed from InputDeviceDescriptor)
 * Every device has a numeric ID now which is managed by native